chaoliu-cl/chaoliu-cl.github.io/content/posts/Goodreader_R/index.md

 | get_num_pages()           | List       | Retrieve the number of pages for each book                        |
 | get_format_info()         | List       | Retrieve the format information for each book                     |
 | get_rating_distribution() | List       | Retrieve the rating distribution for each book                    |

+---

+📌 *For more advanced features and updates, visit the [textAnnotatoR GitHub repository](https://github.com/chaoliu-cl/Goodreader).*